 A bath allows for more mobility and reduces the risk of water getting near the PICC Line insertion site.
 It is important to still cover your line with a waterproof barrier, but you may find yourself being more comfortable in a bath.
 You can wash your hair and use a washcloth with reduced worry of water splattering.
 You may need to ask for help washing your hair or getting out of the bath.
 Always check to see that your dressing is secure and dry after bathing.

 3. what shower sleeve do you recommend?

-As a new to market “Waterproof Transparent Barrier,” this is by far the best water barrier/ shower sleeve that is out there.
+After asking our community which shower covers they liked best, the overwhelming winner was the LimbO.
 This PICC line protector for showering allows for flexibility of the arm, without worrying about constricting the blood flow, that some other shower sleeves on the market may cause.
-The Nistaa feels like a large Tegaderm dressing going over your other dressing.
 Check them out here!

 4. what if my dressing gets wet?

 In One Word: HELP